Connection SATX Downtown Feasibility Study

 • The study helps determine if the project should move forward to more in-depth environmental analysis, public involvement, schematic design and right-of-way mapping.

-• The project team, in coordination with city and county officials, and stakeholders, will develop project goals and objectives, assess environmental and engineering constraints, and identify preliminary route options.
+• The study team, in coordination with city and county officials, and stakeholders, will develop study goals and objectives, assess environmental and engineering constraints, and identify preliminary route options.

-• With input from the public and additional technical analysis, the project team would refine and recommend route options for further study.
+• With input from the public and additional technical analysis, the study team would refine and recommend route options for further study.

 • These route options would be the starting point for any future phases of project development, including an environmental study, should the project advance.